paddymills/hss-markdowns/HSSL_DXF_Import_Spec.md

 ### Holes

-RA holes will match the subsize diameter.
-All other holes will match the final diameter.
+- RA holes will match the subsize diameter
+- All other holes will match the final diameter
-Countersunk or DTE holes do not need to be in the DXF file.
+- Countersunk or DTE holes do not need to be in the DXF file

 ### Bent Plates